Please Provide Us with Your Point of Contact Information

 We rely on this to contact you regarding news and updates for Palisade Irrigation District.

-The Clifton/CDOT [I70 Business east, past Clifton Elementary School & 1st St/32 1/2 Rd] construction project will be 10/22-11/24 – irrigation will be intermittent and you’ll need to be patient as this project progresses
+The Clifton/CDOT [I70 Business east, past Clifton Elementary School & 1st St/32 1/2 Rd] construction project has been delayed and is scheduled to be completed by late 2025 – irrigation will be intermittent and you’ll need to be patient as this project progresses.

-The Next PID Board Meeting will be Thursday, May 02, 2024 @ 7p.m. – Board meetings are usually held the first Thursday of each month, generally, at 7pm at the PID Office, there are exceptions .
-Anyone wishing to address the Board needs to contact the Office Manager at least one week prior to the Board Meeting in order to be placed on the agenda.
-Please check our “Meetings” tab to view the current Agenda.
-The December Board Meeting date is dependent upon the date of the District Board election. [updated website 04/07/24]
+The Next PID Board Meeting will be Thursday, November 07, 2024 @ 7p.m. – Board meetings are usually held the first Thursday of each month, generally, at 7pm at the PID Office, there are exceptions; next board meeting December 05, 2024.
+Anyone wishing to address the Board needs to contact the Office Manager at least one week or the Friday prior to the Board Meeting in order to be placed on the agenda.
+Please check our “Meetings” tab to view the current Agenda. [updated10/03/24-1045pm]

 If you want to visit the office in person, please call and make an appointment so we can plan for your visit.